 5. Lodging a Priority Processing (PP) application for a second or subsequent application.
 Priority Processing is not available to returning applicants.

 6. Not providing the applicant’s contact details (their phone number and email address) when an agent/lawyer is lodging the application.
 This can significantly delay the assessment process if an assessor needs to contact the applicant directly.
 Sometimes the assessor has a question or needs to verify qualification and/or employment information.

 7. Not supplying original language and/or English translation documents.

 If documents are not in English, you must submit copies of the originals as well as an English translation made by a registered translation service.
 Documents in the original language without a translation will not be accepted.

 An application will be assessed much more quickly if these mistakes are avoided.
 Applicants are usually eager to get the process rolling and can be frustrated by the time taken to gather their documents.
-However, the effort taken at this stage will be recovered when the application is
+However, the effort taken at this stage will be recovered when the application is being processed.

 To find out more about assessment criteria, go to this page.